 Bruce Williamson will be retiring at the end of June.

 Going on Sabbatical or Leave

 Nick Brooke, Andrew Cencini, Sherry Kramer, Katie Montovan, Ann Pibal, Debbie Warnock, Phillip Williams, Ikuko Yoshida.

 Course Materials and Bookstore

 Course material information has been compiled for the upcoming term so that you can order any necessary books or textbooks before returning to campus.
 This information is available in the student portal Populi and can be accessed as follows:

 - On your Home screen, pull up your list of courses, and click on the course for which you'd like to view course materials

 - Click the Info tab underneath the course title.
 Any required or optional books will be listed on the right hand side of the page

 - Click on the book title to obtain more information; most books will have a direct link to Amazon, though you may purchase the title from whatever vendor you choose.
 Just be sure to get the proper volume or edition, using the ISBN when available

 We encourage you to order your books well before the term begins, prior to your arrival on campus.
 Although a limited amount of books will be available for each class in the on-campus bookstore, these are primarily intended to facilitate the add/drop process.
-Course supplies will be in stock and available in the Bookstore.
+Course supplies will be in stock and available throughout the term in the Bookstore.